dymmond/edgy/docs/queries/secrets.md

 users = await User.query.exclude_secrets().only("email")
 ```

-And the list goes on and on.
+And so on.

-### Make the field available
+### Make the Field Available

-What if you want to expose the fields that previously had the `secret` declared?
+What if you want to expose fields that previously had the `secret` attribute declared?

-There are different ways of making this happen.
+There are a few ways to do this.

-One of the ways is by **not using the exclude_secrets** queryset and the other is by removing the
-flag `secret` from the field.
+One way is by **not using the `exclude_secrets`** queryset.
+Another is by removing the `secret` flag from the field.

-Removing the flag has no issue since you can add it back at any given time but the best way it would
-be by simply not calling `exclude_secrets` at all since the flag `secret=True` is only used for that
-given queryset which also means it won't impact anything in your models.
+Removing the flag is fine, as you can add it back at any time.
+However, the best approach is to simply not call `exclude_secrets` at all.
+The `secret=True` flag is only used for that specific queryset, meaning it won't affect anything in your models.